MicheleMaris/SmartTable/README.md

-This is a collection of tools to handle tables organized in columns of homogeneous elements.
+This is a collection of tools to handle CSV tables organized in columns of homogeneous elements.

 Needed libraries:
   numpy
   matplotlib
   pickle
   pyfits

+A CSV table is a table where

+data are written just in ASCII each row is a record fields are separed by "," the first row defines column names.

+Each row begining with # is a comment and it is skipped

+As an example

+#Example Table
+NAME,SURNAME,CODE
+Jhon,Smith,101
+Harrison,Smith,102
+Liu,Smith,102
+#end table

 Usage: